Northeast Ohio Association for Computing Machinery

 Quote from Pat of Oak Hill Collaborative

 “Some of the primary movers behind the NEOACM utilize space in our [Oak Hill Collaborative] basement for the Oak Hill Robotics Makerspace.
 This panel discussion features some of them as well as folks who have been helping us with broadband, digital inclusion, and smart cities.
 As important leaders and thinkers, you are invited to attend and encouraged to participate in the discussion.
 Should be very interesting.” – Pat Kerrigan, Oak Hill Collaborative

-Join #YGD email list.
-Receive updates, game dev news, tutorials, events and much more… all to help you make your video game.
+Subscribe to the #YGD email list.
+Receive updates, game dev news, tutorials and much more… all to help you make your video game.

-Youngstown Game Developers is a free game development resource center and indie game development network to help you meet other indie developers and give you the resources you need to help you get your game into the market.
-If you ever have any questions about game development, ask us and we will write an article just for you.
+Youngstown Game Developers, aka #YGD, is a free online game development resource center and indie game development network to help you meet other indie game developers and give you the resources you need in order to help you get your game into the market.
+If you ever have any questions about game development, ask us and we will respond and possibly write an article just for you.